bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

 Let's build a very simple interactive app, while explaining and adhering to The Elm Architecture.

-It's December, so let's build an Xmas app.
+It's December, so let's build an XMAS app.
 Santa is preparing to leave to deliver presents, however, all presents are still in his workshop, and need to be loaded on his sleigh...

 <img alt="Demo of the Let's Help Santa Elm app" src="/santa-demo.gif" width="672"/>